qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 =============

-With |saveAsSVG| :sup:`Export as SVG`, you also need to fill the filename (used as a basename for all files in case of multi_page composition) and then can apply |checkbox| :guilabel:`Crop to content` :ref:`option <crop_to_content>`.
+With |saveAsSVG| :sup:`Export as SVG`, you also need to fill the filename (used as a basename for all files in case of multi-page composition) and then can apply |checkbox| :guilabel:`Crop to content` :ref:`option <crop_to_content>`.

 The SVG export options dialog also allows to: